Binary interaction methods for high dimensional global optimization and machine learning: Numerical examples and applications

 \section{Numerical examples and applications}

-This section is devoted to validate the proposed methods and to test their performance.
-The first experiments consists of checking the fitness of the macroscopic collective estimate in \eqref{ValphaE} employing in the evolution of the dynamic both terms \eqref{ValphaE} and \eqref{WbetaE}, in comparison to the sole presence of one of the two.
-The second experiment is devoted to show how even simple 1--dimensional problems may pose serious issues to classical descent methods, whilst the proposed procedure has an high success rate.
-Finally, the last section presents an application to a classical machine learning problem, showing that KBO outperforms classical approaches.
+This section is devoted to discuss the implementation of the proposed methods and to test their performance with the aid of several numerical experiments.
+The first experiment, in Section \ref{S52}, consists of checking the fitness of the macroscopic best estimate in \eqref{ValphaE} employing in the evolution of the dynamic both terms \eqref{WbetaE} and \eqref{ValphaE}, in comparison to the sole presence of one of the two.
+The second experiment, presented in \cref{subsec:compSGD}, is devoted to show how even simple 1--dimensional problems may pose serious issues to classical descent methods, whilst the proposed procedure has an high success rate.
+Finally, the last section presents an application to a classical machine learning problem, showing that KBO methods have the potential to outperform classical approaches.
+It should be noted that, in numerical experiments, to facilitate comparison with the literature, we will denote by $f(x)$ the function to be minimized and by $x$ the variable in the search space, instead of $\EE(v)$ and $v$ as in the description of the KBO method.